barajasalfredo13/Comb.Mod.SAQ.Pix/README.md

 ## Overview
 <img src="./ReadMeAssets/Images/Demo.png" width="50%">
-This is the current status of the SAQ Model build.
+This is the current status of the **"new"** SAQ Model build.
 I have included field cage rings so that if needed, we can export the model to simulation.

 ## Current Assets
 ⚠️ - **[Pixel Combs](/1.KiCAD/Pixel.Combs):** ./1.KiCAD/Pixel.Combs